khirakawa/khirakawa.github.com/_posts/2013-03-10-water-me-please.md

 The node.js script uses [duino](https://github.com/ecto/duino).
 Its a neat, lightweight framework for working with Arduinos in node.js.
 As per their instructions, I've uploaded the `src/du.ino` sketch onto my Arduino.
 Now I can operate the Arduino with javascript.
 Awesome.

 The water sensor code is in `lib/sensor.js`.
-Inside the module you'll find the `WaterLevelSensor` constructor.
+Inside the module you'll find the `WaterLevelSensor` class.
 When instantiated, this object will create a new `arduino.Board` object at a baudrate of 9600, set up the analog sensor at pin A0, and set the pin mode of pin 7 to 'OUT'.
 Pin 7 is used to toggle the power to the sensor.
 Here's the code.

 {% highlight javascript linenos=table %}